-The two positions presented thus far provide ethical justification for and against intellectual property rights.
+The two positions presented thus far provide ethical justifications for and against intellectual property rights.
 In the proceeding paragraphs, the major strengths both for and against intellectual property rights will be considered in order to establish an ethical foundation, from which we may justify the system we use today (perhaps with greater clarity as well).

-The Lockean perspective of intellectual property supports the most intuitive argument for intellectual property rights.
-The object is mine because I am entirely responsible for its existence.
-Therefore the burden should not be upon me to show that I have a right to that object, but upon you to show that my possession of it is in violation of some greater good.
-The opposition offers a strong argument for such a greater good: the self-actualization of individuals.
+The Lockean perspective of property supports the most intuitive argument for intellectual property rights: the object or idea is mine, because I am entirely responsible for its existence; therefore the burden should not be upon me to show that I have a right to that object, but upon you to show that my possession of it is in violation of some greater good.
+The opposition to property rights offers a strong argument for such a greater good: the self-actualization of individuals.
 It is thus in society’s best interest to promote the free flow of information and to prevent the restriction of ideas as much as possible.
 The ideal scenario would be to obtain the best of both of these worlds: protected intellectual content, but only content that fulfills some criterion that does not restrict the intellectual growth of society.

-We previously discussed a potential criterion given by the opposition, the “usefulness” distinction, but there are two ethical concerns regarding this matter.
+I previously discussed a potential criterion given by the opposition, the “usefulness” distinction, but there are two ethical concerns regarding this matter.
 First, the opposition states that copyrights are justifiable, however patents are not.
-Patents are to the “useful arts” (science and technology) as copyrights are to the fine arts.
+However, -patents are to the “useful arts” (science and technology) as copyrights are to the fine arts.
 Patents do not restrict the fundamental scientific theories that are the basis of the product, but only the product itself; one is free to use the knowledge that the boiling point of water is 100°C, but one may not duplicate the water boiler that another designed.
-Both defend property rights to a tangible medium, rather than the ideas that they express.
+Both copyrights and patents defend property rights to a tangible medium, rather than the ideas that they express.
 Thus, there is a logical inconsistency on the opposition’s part.
 If one accepts the protection of copyrightable material, one should also accept the protection of patentable material.

-Second, we must consider if it makes sense to say that an individual is morally obligated to share information with the rest of the world.
-To be consistent with individual autonomy and privacy, it would be ethically wrong to force him to divulge his idea – rather, it would merely be good for him to share it.
-His acquisition and claim over that idea does not prevent any other individual from developing the same idea, as the remaining supply and quality of that idea is essentially untouched.
+Second, one must consider if it makes sense to say that an inventor is morally obligated to share information with the rest of the world.
+To be consistent with individual autonomy and privacy, it would be ethically wrong to force him to divulge his idea; rather, it would merely be good for him to share it.
+The inventor’s acquisition and claim over that idea does not prevent any other individual from developing the same idea, because the remaining supply and quality of that idea is essentially untouched.
 His having the idea therefore does not preclude others from having similar ideas.
 Hence, a holder of a trade secret, while perhaps not maximizing the information flow of society, does not restrict other individuals from discovering that information through other means, such as reverse engineering or reinvention.